andrewgioia/blog/content/posts/20-07-09-facebook.md

 ## Bonus: better reasons to #BoycottFacebook {#reasons}

 {{< html >}}
-<p class="big">If you've made it this far or came directly here to look for some great reasons to boycott Facebook or any commercial social media platform, here's a nonexhaustive list to get you started!</p>
+<p class="big">If you've made it this far or came directly here to look for some great reasons to boycott Facebook or any commercial social media platform, here's a nonexhaustive list to get you started 😛:</p>
 {{< /html >}}

-### Facebook is a giant Skinner box
+### Facebook is a giant Skinner box {#skinner}

 For well over a decade Facebook has been ramping up its operant conditioning to "drive engagement" and ultimately sell more ads.
 Every decision it makes has the end purpose of controlling eyeballs and selling more ads.
 A steady stream of incremental rewards&mdash;likes, emoji reactions, shares&mdash;along with little punishments like snarky replies or no comments at all modify behavior to Facebook's benefit and its users' detriment.